stevedepp/YOLO_Classification_JetsonNano/README.md

 # YOLO_Classification_JetsonNano

-TGIF project: a day to create a YOLO model for object detection and classification running on my Jetson Nano
+TGIF project: a day to create a YOLO model for object detection and classification running on my Jetson Nano.

 This video served as the 75% progress update for YOLO ASL project.